-The graph below shows the vacancies within greater Essex since 2018.
-We can see a dramatic drop around the pandemic in 2020 but there has been a gradual up-hill trend in the last 2 years.
+The graph below shows the vacancies within Greater Essex since 2018.
+We can see a dramatic drop around the pandemic in 2020 but there has been a gradual up-hill trend in the last 2 years, peaking midyear 2023.
 The numbers have now reached levels higher than pre-pandemic and show that there is strong competition to attract labour into Essex.

-Fig 28: Unique Postings Trend May 2018 - 2023 - Lightcast KK May 23.
+Fig 28: Unique Postings Trend Oct 2018/2023.
+Source: Lightcast KK December 2023.